druths/comp598-2021/hw3/README.md

 * In many operating systems, you might need to replace the command `python` with `python3`.
 Watch out for that and **make sure you are always using Python 3**.
 * If you are familiar with Git, clone this repository.
 But be careful!
 You can easily run into merge issues.
 Make sure you are familiar enough with git before going down on this path.

-# Submitting the assignment - VERY IMPORTANT - NEW INSTRCUTIONS
+# Submitting the assignment - VERY IMPORTANT - NEW INSTRUCTIONS

 Once you are happy with your results, head to the `submission_template` folder and locate the `submission_wrapper.py` file (it is on the root of `submission_template`.
 Then run